iarsystems/bx-github-ci/README.md

 ### Development workstation
-On his workstation, a _developer_ forks and then clones the repository to start working on a new feature.
+On his workstation, a _developer_ clones the repository to start working on a new feature.
 For that, he creates a __feature branch__.

 The _developer_ launches the [IAR Embedded Workbench][iar-ew-url], from where he can edit, build and debug the project.